 In order for any fall term room change to be approved, you must receive permission from the Director of Housing.

 You would apply by using the web-based application, which can be found on BannerStudent.
-The deadline to apply for winter term housing is October 22, 2013.
+The deadline to apply for winter term housing is TBD.
 More information on winter and spring term housing can be found in the Upper Class Housing section of our site.